Reading the Scriptures Together - Week of July 8, 2018

 Thursday: Revelation 22 – (See Above – Revelation 21 and 22)

 Friday: Matthew 13 -Read Matthew 13 in preparation for our service on Sunday.
 As you read ask yourself these questions: What does this passage teach us about God?
 What does this passage teach us about ourselves?
-Also, take time to write down questions that you have about the Psalm, then come on Sunday and listen for answers to those questions.
+Also, take time to write down questions that you have about the passage, then come on Sunday and listen for answers to those questions.